 Evolution and a Better Solution through Gapps

 A problem I inherited when I joined Commune Hotels & Resorts in early April 2013 was a less than reliable exchange environment.
 We had the full menagerie of issues, from the system being down to active directory and routing issues.
 So, even when it was working, the system was not reliable.
-In addition, the expense and manpower to support it was making a compelling
+In addition, the expense and manpower to support it was making a compelling case for remediation.

 "We work on feature sets and feed them back to Google, and in turn Google takes the suggestions and builds many of them into their roadmap.
 As a result, Gapps evolves"